thradams/thradams.github.io/clang.md

 ## Objetive

-Add the minimum possible set of features to remove boilerplate code from C.
+Remove boilerplate code adding few features.
+Make features inside the compiler not libraries.

 When reading this document consider that the features are additions into C and not changes in C++.